Insights into Ordinal Embedding Algorithms: A Systematic Evaluation: INTRODUCTION

-\textbf{Our contributions.} In this paper, we provide the first systematic and thorough evaluation of all the existing ordinal embedding algorithms, as well as a new approach based on neural networks, across a spectrum of real and synthetic datasets using various evaluation criteria.
-Our comprehensive assessment is enabled by our GPU-supported library containing standardized implementations of all the popular embedding algorithms that allows fast and accurate embeddings of millions of data points (or hundreds of millions of triplets).
-In our evaluation, we address some key questions regarding the performance of different OE algorithms.
-In particular, we focus on optimization hurdles to non-convex OE methods, scalability with respect to sample size or input dimension, and on performance of the methods under various constrained settings, for example, lower available triplets or small embedding dimension.
+\begin{itemize} \item \textbf{A First Comprehensive Evaluation.} In this paper, we provide the first systematic and thorough evaluation of all the existing ordinal embedding algorithms, as well as a new approach based on neural networks, across a spectrum of real and synthetic datasets using various evaluation criteria.

+\item \textbf{GPU-supported Library.} Our comprehensive assessment is enabled by our GPU-supported library containing standardized implementations of all the popular embedding algorithms that allows fast and accurate embeddings of millions of data points (or hundreds of millions of triplets).

+\item \textbf{Address Key Questions.} In our evaluation, we address several key questions concerning the performance of different OE algorithms.
+In particular, we focus on \textit{optimization hurdles} to non-convex OE methods, \textit{scalability} with respect to sample size or input dimension, and on performance of the methods under various \textit{constrained settings}, for example, noisy triplets, small embedding dimension or lower numbers of available triplets.

-Our empirical evaluation reveals several interesting phenomena.
-We briefly present our most interesting findings here.
-Across a spectrum of experiments, simple non-convex optimization approaches consistently outperform the neural network, more elaborate landmark-based approaches as well as algorithms based on convex-relaxations in terms of both the quality of the embedding as well as computation time.
-This can be explained by an interesting finding from our analysis: simple non-convex OE algorithms attain high-quality local optima.
-In particular, the optimization objective of the soft-ordinal embedding \citep{terada2014local} algorithm consistently obtains the globally optimal solution.
-Interestingly, in the low triplet regime---the number of available triplets is small---the neural network approach consistently outperforms all the other algorithms in faithfully reconstructing the original data.
+\end{itemize} Our empirical evaluation reveals several interesting phenomena.
+We briefly present our most interesting findings here. \begin{itemize} \item Across a spectrum of experiments, we find that simple algorithms that employ gradient-based optimization of non-convex objectives directly over the embedding matrix consistently outperform the neural network, more elaborate landmark-based approaches as well as algorithms based on convex-relaxations or those that optimize over the gram matrix in terms of both the quality of the embedding as well as computation time. \item In the low noise regime, the relatively unknown, soft-ordinal embedding algorithm \citep{terada2014local} consistently matches or outperforms all the other algorithms in faithfully reconstructing the original data. \item In addition, unlike the rest of the algorithms, performance of the soft-ordinal embedding algorithm remains largely unaffected by increasing sample size or the ambient dimension of the underlying data. \item These findings can be explained by another interesting insight from our analysis: simple non-convex OE algorithms attain high-quality local optima.
+In particular, the optimization objective of the soft-ordinal embedding algorithm consistently obtains the globally optimal solution. \end{itemize}